 Another method of increasing legibility and overall usability is to enlarge the interface.
 For the student application, this can be done by using the default browser zoom options that are available with all modern browsers.
 Usually these can be activated by holding down the control/command button on the keyboard, and pressing the ‘+’ button (to zoom in).

-We have designed the student application to support the following zoom levels:
+We have designed the student application to support the following zoom levels on computers and laptops:

 When using any of these zoom levels, the student interface will render without any overlapping items.
 Similar to using zoom levels on a computer or laptop, using pinch to zoom on touch devices is also supported for this purpose.